50ButtonsEach/flic2lib-android/README.md

 # Flic2 lib for Android

-The official library for Flic2 on Android.
+The official library for Flic 2 and Flic Duo buttons on Android.

 The library is hosted at JitPack and can be included in your Android app by entering the following in your `build.gradle` file:

     dependencies {
-        implementation 'com.github.50ButtonsEach:flic2lib-android:1.+'
+        implementation 'com.github.50ButtonsEach:flic2lib-android:2.+'
     }

 If you have not already done so, include the JitPack repository in your root `build.gradle` file: